Gabriella439/macos-builder/README.md

 extra-experimental-features = nix-command flakes
 ```

-… and then restart your Nix daemon:
+… and then restart your Nix daemon to apply the change:

 ```ShellSession
 $ sudo launchctl kickstart -k system/org.nixos.nix-daemon